 Aquatic Animal Hatchery Learning Center

 Songkhla Lake, Thailand’s largest lake, is a vital resource for communities in the area.
-It covers an area of 974 square kilometres, measuring 20 kilometres from east to west and 75 kilometres from north to south.
-The basin around the lake covers an area of 1,040 square kilometres.
+It covers an area of 974 square kilometers, measuring 20 kilometers from east to west and 75 kilometers from north to south.
+The basin around the lake covers an area of 1,040 square kilometers.

 Songkhla Lake was once renowned for the abundance of its aquatic creatures, with over 700 species of fish, shrimps, crabs and so on.
 The economic foundations that helped to sustain over 150 communities living around it.

 Fishery statistics show that in the past decade, the number of crabs has continued to decline since overfishing didn’t allow nature sufficient time to replenish itself.
 Rules and regulations weren’t strictly enforced since crabs were an important economic catch.
 Ten years ago, a kilogram of blue swimming crab cost 90 baht.
 Now a kilogram bought at a fishing boat is 350 baht (three to four crabs), and the price shoots up to 500 baht-per-kilogram at the market.
 It’s alarming to consider what would have happened if the condition of the lake was allowed to worsen and the number of fish and crabs continued to diminish.
 Not only would the fishermen’s livelihood be at risk, the future of their offspring would have been in danger too.

 That was the turning point for Anan Manil, Chairman of P. Sap-anan Traditional Fishermen Group, and his friends.

 P.Sap-anan Traditional Fishermen Group was formed with 200 fishermen who relied on traditional fishing gear and who lived in Singhanakhon, Sathing Phra and Ranot districts.
 Anan serves as the president of the group.